 Then there’s the tuna.
 For simplicities sake, I suggest using your favorite canned tuna or I’ve been loving (and used here) jarred tuna fillets.
 Feeling really adventurous?
 Toss in some anchovy fillets.

-- Whisk together the dressing ingredients.
+- Whisk together the dressing ingredients, slowly drizzling in the olive oil while whisking.
 Set aside.

 - Fill a large saucepan with water and salt.
 Bring to a boil and add the green beans; cook for 2-3 minutes and transfer immediately to an ice bath for approximately 5 minutes.